AnimatEDD1/GameScripting-ShootEmUp/README.md

 * Freer camera movement.
 (Added RotateUpDown, allowing Y-Axis mouse movement)
 * Made walls around the area, changed original panning material to be emissive so you can still see.
 * Used helicopter instead of flying.

-\# Bugs

-* Player and enemies still go through walls, even after adjusting the collisions.
-* Projectiles and health bars are 2 dimensional, so they are invisible from certain angles.